 or break an ankle falling down a few stairs.
 Such fractures should be like warning lights.
 They may be your body's

-most flagrant Osteopenia symptom.
+most flagrant signs you have Osteopenia or Osteoporosis.

 - Another common Osteopenia symptom can show up in your dentist's office.
 If you take care of your teeth